mnot/I-D/draft-nottingham-rfc8615bis.md

 ## The Well-Known URI Registry {#register}

-This specification updates the registration procedures for the "Well-Known URI" registry, first defined in {{?RFC5785}}; see {{procedure}}.
+This specification updates the registration procedures for the "Well-Known URI" registry, first defined in {{?RFC5785}}.

 Well-known URIs are registered on the advice of one or more experts, with a Specification Required (using terminology from {{!RFC8126}}).

-The experts' primary considerations in evaluating registration requests are:

- * Conformance to the requirements in {{well-known}}
- * The availability and stability of the specifying document
- * The considerations outlined in {{sec}}
+See {{procedure}} for the registration request procedure.

 IANA will direct the senders of any incoming registry requests to this document and, if defined, the processes established by the expert(s); typically, this will mean referring them to the registry Web page.